 Need a quick and easy dinner for a weeknight?
 Try these meatball subs.
 This recipe is made with frozen meatballs, so this dinner is ready in no time.
 For variety, try different kinds of meatballs—buffalo chicken meatballs, pesto meatballs, Italian meatballs, etc. The freezer and refrigerated aisles of the supermarket are bursting with choices.

 You can also make your own meatballs and freeze them to pull out for a simple last minute dinner.
 These are great for game day parties, and also for when you have a bunch of hungry kids running into your house after a game or other event.

-- 10 to 12 pre-cooked frozen or refrigerated meatballs
+10 to 12 medium precooked frozen or refrigerated meatballs

-- 4 ounces shredded mozzarella cheese, Monterey Jack cheese, or Italian cheese blend
+4 ounces shredded mozzarella, Monterey Jack, or Italian cheese blend

 Gather the ingredients.

 Preheat the oven to 375 F.

 Place sub rolls, open-faced, on a baking sheet and toast in the oven for 2 to 5 minutes.